adityapatil47/Blockchain-Project/README.md

 ### Step 2

-Import the ganache local blockchain accounts in metamask using the mnemonic provided.
+Import the ganache local blockchain accounts in metamask using each account's private key

 ### Step 3